wxGlade/wxGlade/sphinx/tutorial.rst

 **Add a notebook:**

-* click on the Notebook icon |notebook| in the section "Containers" to start placing a notebook
+* click on the Notebook icon |notebook| in the section "Containers" of the *Palette* window to start placing a notebook
-* click on the hatched area in the Design window or on the sizer slot |sizer_slot| in the Tree window
+* click on the hatched area in the *Design* window or on the sizer slot |sizer_slot| in the *Tree* window
-* in the dialog, select wx.NB_TOP to place the notebook tabs at the top
+* in the dialog, select ``wxNB_TOP`` to place the notebook tabs at the top

 The newly created notebook will have one page already, which consists of just a panel.
-It will have a default name like "notebook_1_pane_1".
+It will have a default name like ``notebook_1_pane_1``.

 **Fill the first page:**